Education & Training (DH-MarOps)

 At the core it is all about adequately processing the Training Requirements in order to ensure effective, efficient and affordable Solutions.
 Clearly, the best possible results can only be achieved by reducing any potential deficiencies in the field of Education, Training, Exercises & Evaluation (ETEE) and through optimal coordination.

-In order to cover the entire ETEE spectrum, the development methodology contains some 30 different Disciplines.
+In order to cover the entire ETEE spectrum, the development methodology contains a number of 27 different Disciplines.
 These range from the broad spectrum areas of Warfare Domains, e.g. land, air and maritime, to more specific areas like Counter Terrorism or Energy Security.

 The governance structure is managed by the Headquarters Supreme Allied Command Transformation (HQ SACT) and comprises a Requirement Authority (RA) and a Department Head (DH) for each discipline.
 While the RA collects the operational E&T demands, evaluates them with respect to their validity, and converts them into training requirements, the DH will seek solutions on how and by whom the identified training needs can be met.